thecodedcosmos/simple-language-translator/README.md

 # This project is licensed as an open-source project.

-# This project wa smade as practice and submission for school.
+# This project was made as practice and submission for school.